wren-lang/wren/doc/site/performance.markdown

   </tr>
 </table>

-Higher scores (longer bars) are better.
+Longer bars are better.
 The score is the inverse of the running time, so if one language's score is twice another's, that means the language is twice as fast.
 Each benchmark is run ten times and the best time is kept.
 It only measures the time taken to execute the benchmarked code itself, not interpreter startup.

 These were run on my MacBook Pro 2.3 GHz Intel Core i7 with 16 GB of 1,600 MHz DDR3 RAM.
 Tested against Lua 5.2.3, LuaJIT 2.0.2, Python 2.7.5, Python 3.3.4, ruby 2.0.0p247.
-LuaJIT is run with the JIT *disabled* (i.e. in bytecode interpreter mode) since all of the other languages are bytecode interpreters.
+LuaJIT is run with the JIT *disabled* (i.e. in bytecode interpreter mode) since I want to support platforms where JIT-compilation is disallowed.
 LuaJIT with the JIT enabled is *much* faster than all of the other languages benchmarked, including Wren, because Mike Pall is a robot from the future.

 The benchmark harness and programs are [here](https://github.com/munificent/wren/tree/master/benchmark).